EnthusiastNT/PHP-mini-website-framework/README.md

  - secure register/login interface (with throttling and bot detection)
  - easy to use, complete database wrapper (using bind)
  - ready to use for a small, private website
- - free source code (MIT), no other dependencies (no tracking)
+ - free source code (MIT), no other dependencies (ie. no tracking)
  - full control over the presentation (ie. no libraries, .css included)
- - plenty of comments with explananations in the source code
+ - plenty of comments in the source code

-Your Feedback in "Issues" is welcome!
+Your feedback in "Issues" is welcome!
 So are pull requests!

 # Installation